virtual-labs/exp-flow-cytometry-immune-cells-iitg/experiment/theory.md

 ### Theory

-Flow cytometry is a standard laser-based technology that is used in the detection and measurement of physical and chemical characteristics of cells or particles in a heterogeneous fluid mixture.
+Flow cytometry is a standard laser-based technology that is used in the detection and measurement of physical and chemical characteristics of cells or particles in a heterogeneous fluid mixture.<br>

-Flow	→	in motion
+Flow	→	in motion<br>
-Cyto	→	cell
+Cyto	→	cell<br>
-Metry	→	measure
+Metry	→	measure<br>
-The properties that can be measured by this process include a particle’s size, granularity or internal complexity.
+The properties that can be measured by this process include a particle’s size, granularity or internal complexity.<br>

 <b> 1.
 Principle</b>